Chart Color Schemes

 Monbulk - Silvan's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Common health conditions are seen similarly across both young and old age groups.
-Private health cover is at approximately 52%, slightly higher than the SA2 area average (~3,065 people).
-Mental health issues affect 8.6% of residents, while asthma impacts 8.5%.
-About 68.3% report no medical ailments, compared to 66.9% in Greater Melbourne.
-Residents aged 65 and over make up 20.6%, higher than the 19.4% in Greater Melbourne (1,206 people).
-Health outcomes among seniors are above average, outperforming the general population's health metrics.
+Private health cover is approximately 52%, slightly higher than the average SA2 area (~3,065 people).
+Mental health issues and asthma are the most prevalent medical conditions, affecting 8.6% and 8.5% of residents respectively.
+About 68.3% of residents report no medical ailments, compared to 66.9% in Greater Melbourne.
+The area has a higher proportion of seniors aged 65 and over, at 20.6% (1,206 people), compared to 19.4% in Greater Melbourne.
+Health outcomes among seniors are above average, outperforming the general population in health metrics.

 Frequently Asked Questions - Health